RenatoSoutoMaior/character-generator/README.md

 # Character Generator
-Project will be a character generator for any type of activity using REST API with Java.
+A simple character generator using REST API with Java and a demonstration of the API in use.